-I’m using Yubikeys for SSH authorization, and as you probably know it can work in PGP or PIV mode.
-Although, I don’t quite like certain things about PIV mode, so I’m typically using it in a PGP mode, and thus I’m using gpg-agent as ssh-agent.
+I’m using Yubikeys for SSH authorization, and as you probably know they can work in PGP or PIV mode.
+Although I don’t quite like certain things about PIV mode, so I’m typically using it in a PGP mode, and thus I’m using gpg-agent as my ssh-agent.

-But in some rare occasions I’m using key backed up by file, and when such key is loaded GPG offers you to save it in the gpg storage and sometimes you might need to remove this key :).
-As you can imagine, normal ssh-add -d isn’t working in such cases (because key is copied), although you still could remove it, and here is how:
+But on some rare occasions I’m using a key backed up by a file, and when such key is loaded, GPG offers you to save it in the gpg storage and time to time you might need to remove this key 😀.
+As you can imagine, normal ssh-add -d isn’t working in such cases, because the key is already copied.
+Although you still can remove it, and here is how:

 $ ssh-add -E sha256 -l